 Need a mouthwatering treat for your next party, picnic, or ’emergency’ chocolate snack?
-Look no further than hedgehog slice!
+Look no further than this hedgehog slice recipe!
 This popular no bake slice is made with just 5 main ingredients – condensed milk, butter, chocolate, crushed biscuits, and coconut – and in around just 20 minutes.
 It’s fudgy, gooey, biscuit-y, crunchy, and ridiculously easy to make!

 What’s hedgehog slice?